-I spend about half an hour each week on Linked In, mostly on updating The Design Trust Linked In group, and responding to other forums.
+I spend about 15min each week on Linked In, mostly on updating The Design Trust Linked In group, and responding to other forums.
 On a monthly basis I go through my connections list and send personal direct messages.

-PS I only really accept invites to connect with people who I know.
+I only really accept invites to connect on Linked In from people who I know.
+I know many people do exactly the same.
 If you want to connect with me on Linked In then I suggest that you let me know if you met me or why you want to connect.
 I often get people who state that they are ‘my friend’ when I don’t know them at all – a sure way for me not to connect with them!

 Yes, The Design Trust has got a facebook page, and please do ‘like’ us!